Paul Hardy's Connor English Concertina

 My time with this concertina

 The instrument was bought from at the East Anglian Traditional Music day in Stowmarket in September 2011.
-The seller was John Acott of Ipswich.
+The seller was Mike Acott of Ipswich.

 Do you know anything more about this concertina ?